§ Alternatives · Updated May 2026

 Best alternatives to Semantic Scholar.

-Semantic Scholar is a fully free ai science & healthcare tool.
+Semantic Scholar is a fully free research & search tool.
 If it's not the right fit — pricing, missing features, performance, or you just want to compare — there are strong alternatives worth a look.
-Here are 5 of the closest matches in 2026, ranked by editor rating with notes on where each one beats or trails Semantic Scholar.
+Here are 12 of the closest matches in 2026, ranked by editor rating with notes on where each one beats or trails Semantic Scholar.

 § Top picks